 - Locker fees are $15.00 per semester, $25.00 for the academic year, and $35.00 for the full year (Fall, Spring, and Summer) must be paid by Campus Cash — upon locker reservation.

-- After reserving a locker, students must make payment within seven days.
-If payment has not been received by Kimmel Operations within that seven-day window, the student’s locker reservation will be forfeited and the locker released back into the pool of available lockers.
+- After reserving a locker, students must make payment within three business days.
+If payment has not been received by Kimmel Operations within that three-day window, the student’s locker reservation will be forfeited and the locker released back into the pool of available lockers.

 - Students must provide their own lock.